-Sarah lives at Number 24, a Georgian villa in Notting Hill, London which is home to five different families.
-She is from the top flat and is still feeling raw after her divorce, made especially worse because her ex-husband Leo lives in the flat below her with his new wife.
+Sarah lives at Number 24, a Georgian villa which is home to five different families.
+She is feeling raw after her divorce, made especially worse because her ex-husband Leo lives in the flat below her with his new wife.
 In the spring, Jane and Tom move into Flat C. Their optimistic energy breathes new life into the old house.
-Sarah develops feelings for Tom, and although she knows that she’ll never be the other woman, attraction crackles between them.
-As a child psychologist, Sarah senses sadness from the quiet little girl, Una, who lives with her single mother, Lisa.
+Sarah is a child psychologist and she senses sadness from quiet little Una, who lives with her single mother, Lisa.
 In the basement, elderly Mavis resides in the shadows.
 For years, Mavis has chosen a solitary path and ignored the world.
 But she realises that life is about to change at Number 24.

 Thank you to Simon & Schuster UK and Goodreads giveaways for providing a copy of this book in return for an honest review.